 Researchers have not found strong evidence that sunscreen use prevents basal cell carcinoma (Green 1999, Pandeya 2005, van der Pols 2006, Hunter 1990, Rosenstein 1999, Rubin 2005).

-Whether sunscreen can help prevent melanoma is unknown.
-In 2009, the most recent year for which figures are available, 61,646 people, including 35,436 men and 26,201 women, were diagnosed with melanoma, and 9,199 Americans died from it (CDC 2013).
+In 2014 an estimated 76,000 people were diagnosed with melanoma, and 9,700 Americans will die from it (NCI 2014).
 White Americans have much higher melanoma rates than people of other races.
 Men have higher melanoma rates than women.

 The risk of melanoma goes up when you use a tanning bed at any age, but the International Agency for Research on Cancer calculates that if you start using tanning beds before age 30, your risk of developing melanoma jumps by 75 percent.

-A 2011 study of sun-savvy Australians found that they reduced their risk of melanoma by daily, year-round use of a high quality SPF 15 sunscreen, wearing hats and avoiding the sun in other ways (Green 2011).
+Whether sunscreen can help prevent melanoma is unknown.
+A 2011 study of sun-savvy Australians found that they reduced their risk of melanoma by daily, year-round use of a SPF 15 sunscreen, wearing hats and avoiding the sun in other ways (Green 2011).
 Other studies have not come to clear conclusions.
 Some suggest that sunscreen users are at increased risk of melanoma (Gorham 2007).
 A number of studies conducted in the 1990s reported higher, not lower, incidence of melanoma among frequent sunscreen users (Autier 1998, Beitner 1990, Westerdahl 2000, Wolf 1998).
 Other studies suggest that sunscreens protect against melanoma (Autier 1995, Green 2010, Westerdahl 2000, Wolf 1994).

 Several factors suggest that regular sun exposure may not be as harmful as intermittent and high intensity sunlight.
 Paradoxically, outdoor workers report lower rates of melanoma than indoor workers (Radespiel-Troger 2009).
 Melanoma rates are higher among people who live in northern American cities with less year-round UV intensity than among residents of sunnier cities (Planta 2011).
 Researchers speculate that higher vitamin D levels for people with regular sun exposure may play a role in reduced melanoma risk (Godar 2011, Newton-Bishop 2011, Field 2011).